 A financial crisis is often what brings a person to address their gambling.

-According to the Royal College of Psychiatrists, problem gamblers are more likely than others to suffer from low self-esteem, develop stress-related disorders, to become anxious, have poor sleep and appetite and to suffer from depression.
+According to the Royal College of Psychiatrists, problem gamblers are more likely than others to suffer from low self-esteem, develop stress-related disorders, become anxious, have poor sleep and appetite, and suffer from depression.

 Gambling awareness and support

 Krysallis free phone and online support and treatment in the Yorkshire and Humberside area.